Chemical plant fire prompts warnings, bridge, road closures

+CORRECTS TO MAY, NOT JUNE - In this May 17, 2019 image made from video provided by WCBS TV, smoke billows over the Pulaski Skyway from a fire at the Alden Leads chlorine plant in Kearny, N.Y.
+Authorities say ... more

 KEARNY, N.J.
-(AP) — Authorities say a fire at a chemical plant in New Jersey has been brought under control, but road and bridge closures remained in effect and local residents were urged to remain indoors due to potential danger from fumes.
+(AP) — Authorities say a fire at a chemical plant in New Jersey has been brought under control, but road and bridge closures remained in effect and local residents were urged to remain indoors because of potential danger from fumes.

 Kearny fire officials said the blaze at the Alden Leads chlorine plant in Hudson County was reported Friday night and burned into Saturday.
 No injuries were immediately reported.